LucasLobo/LucasLobo/README.md

 ## Welcome to my profile! 👋

 I'm a Software Engineer whose passions are software architecture, cloud computing, and microservices.
-I currently work at OLX Group as a Junior Backend Engineer and I mainly use Go, AWS, and Terraform in my daily work.
+I currently work at OLX Group as a Backend Engineer and I mainly use Go, AWS, and Terraform in my daily work.

 I have used many different technologies over the years, which gives me a pretty good insight into many areas, such as backend, architecture, data, frontend, and more.